Jezzffihuter2022/wangchuyao.github.io/_pages/teaching.md

 author_profile: true
 ---

-Teaching, to me, is not only the transmission of knowledge but also the cultivation of conceptual agility, analytical rigor and reflective judgment.
+Teaching, to me, is not only the transmission of knowledge but also the cultivation of conceptual agility, analytical rigor, and reflective judgment.
 I view education as a transformative process that equips students to reason across disciplines, interpret plural epistemologies, and act with confidence in their pursuits.

-I integrate real-world examples, responsible use of generative AI, and flipped classroom approaches with up-to-date materials.
-I design content responsive to students' varied academic backgrounds, drawing on my own interdisciplinary journey.
-I encourage social science students to learn advanced research methods through conceptually grounded, narrative-based approaches.
+I embrace interactive teaching by integrating up-to-date examples, encouraging students' responsible use of generative AI, and flipped classroom approaches.
+To accommodate students’ diverse academic and cultrual backgrounds, I design course content that is both flexible and grounded, drawing on my interdisciplinary training across history, social science, and computational methods.
+In particular, I encourage social science students to approach advanced research methods through conceptually grounded, narrative-based learning, which helps bridge abstract techniques and real-world applications.

-I have taught 3 undergraduate and postgraduate courses across 7 terms in social sciences and quantitative methods, receiving formal pedagogical training and achieving excellent teaching evaluation scores: **5.00, 4.91, and 5.00 (out of 5)**
+I have taught **3 undergraduate and postgraduate courses across 7 terms** in social sciences and quantitative methods, receiving formal pedagogical training and have consistently acheived excellent teaching evaluation scores: **5.00, 4.91, and 5.00 (out of 5)**.

 ## Teaching Experience